Unsupervised Learning of Unbiased Visual Representations

 \section{Unsupervised debiasing by subgroup discovery}

 In this section we present our proposed unsupervised end-to-end debiasing approach, showing how an explicitly supervised technique such as EnD can be extended to the unsupervised case, where the bias labels are unavailable.
-We do this by showing how the bias information can be partially, and sometimes fully, recovered in a completely unsupervised manner.
+We do this by showing how the information of the bias can be partially, and sometimes fully, recovered in a completely unsupervised manner.
 To achieve that, our proposed algorithm consists of three sequential steps, as illustrated in Fig.~\ref{fig:overview-unsupervised}.
+The steps can be summarized as follows.

-First, we train a bias-capturing classifier, employing standard optimization techniques (e.g. SGD or Adam); then, we recover bias-related information from the latent space of the biased classifier via clustering, in order to obtain a bias predictor, which we employ to categorize all of the training samples into different bias classes.
-Lastly, we apply the EnD debiasing technique using the predicted bias labels, in order to obtain a debiased classifier.
+\begin{enumerate} \item First, we train a bias-capturing classifier, employing standard optimization techniques, e.g. SGD or Adam (Fig.~\ref{fig:overview-unsupervised} left). \item Then, we recover bias-related information from the latent space of the biased classifier via clustering, to obtain a bias predictor, which we employ to categorize all of the training samples into different bias classes (Fig.~\ref{fig:overview-unsupervised} center). \item Lastly, we apply the EnD debiasing technique using the predicted bias labels, to obtain a debiased classifier (Fig~\ref{fig:overview-unsupervised} right). \end{enumerate}

 A general scheme of the entire pipeline can be found in Algorithm~\ref{alg:overview}.
-Throughout this work, we make the assumption that an \emph{unbiased} validation set is available: this is needed for searching the optimal EnD hyper-parameters.
+Throughout this work, we assume that an \emph{unbiased} validation set is available: this is needed for searching the optimal EnD hyper-parameters.